shashankpalingi/FileMind/README.md

 ---

-FileMind is an AI-powered document intelligence system designed to move beyond traditional folder-based storage.
+filemind is an AI-powered document intelligence system designed to move beyond traditional folder-based storage.
 It reads every word, maps meaning into high-dimensional vectors, and clusters your related files automatically.

 Whether you need to search semantically across your entire knowledge base or chat with your documents using RAG (Retrieval-Augmented Generation), FileMind provides a modern, visual, and intelligent workspace.